Bitergia/docker/baseimages/centos/README.md

 ## Building the image

-For building the image yourself, you will need to use `sudo` to execute it (needed for debootstrap).
+For building the image yourself, you will need to use `sudo` to execute it (needed for rinse).

 Clone this repository: